PluieElectrique/fimfic-comment-tweaks/README.md

 ## Features

-* Comment collapsing: Collapse a comment and all of its descendants (any comment which replies to it, any reply to those replies, and so on)
+* Comment collapsing: Collapse a comment and all of its "descendants."
+In "Oldest First" order, this is the comment, any comment which replies to it, any reply to those replies, and so on.
+In "Newest First" order, this is the comment, any comment which it replied to, any comment which those comments replied to, and so on.
 * Forward hiding: Clicking and expanding a quote link to a "forward" comment will hide the original comment (whether a link is forward or not depends on the comment order)

 ### Tweaks